basmilius/ably-php/README.md

 Currently, this SDK only supports [Ably REST](https://www.ably.com/docs/rest).
 However, you can use the [MQTT adapter](https://www.ably.com/docs/mqtt) to implement [Ably's Realtime](https://www.ably.com/docs/realtime) features using [Mosquitto PHP](https://github.com/mgdm/Mosquitto-PHP).

-## Documentation

-Visit https://www.ably.com/docs for a complete API reference and more examples.

-## Installation

 ### Via composer

 The client library is available as a [composer package on packagist](https://packagist.org/packages/ably/ably-php).
 If you don't have composer already installed, you can get it from https://getcomposer.org/.